mzt-tang/DnD-Map-Generator/project_requirement/project-requirement.md

 It is expected that the application conforms to the values of the client.
 It is also important that if the decision is made to release the application to the public, that any names/terms that are copyrighted by Wizards of the Coast are not used.

 ### 3.8 Physical and Environmental Requirements

-For systems with hardware components, identify the physical characteristics of that hardware (9.4.10) and environment conditions in which it must operate (9.4.11).
-Depending on the project, this section may be from one page up to 5 pages.

 Requirements for the map display:
 - It must either